francidellungo/Minigrid_HCI-project/README.md

 There are many different environments, you can see some examples below.

-The red triangle represents the agent that can move within the environment, while the green square (if any) represents the goal.
+The red triangle represents the agent that can move within the environment, while the green square (usually) represents the goal.
 There may also be other objects that the agent can interact with (doors, keys, etc.) each with a different color.

 ![Alt Text](./figures/minigrid.png "Minigrid environments")